thecodewarrior/Tippy.vue/README.md

 To put it simply, VueTippy makes a few structural concessions which I disagree with.
-The most significant is that when using VueTippy, adding a complex (i.e. non-directive) tooltip to an element will wrap it in a `<span>`, which can easily screw up layout CSS.
+The most significant is that when using VueTippy, adding a complex (i.e. non-directive) tooltip to an element will wrap it in a `<span>`, which can easily screw up layout styles.
 On top of that, I find their syntax clunky and ugly.
 Wrapping every tooltipped component in a slot seems unnecessary.

 A clumsy tool will wind up chronically underutilized, so Tippy.vue has been designed from the start with a strong focus on ergonomics.
 Adding a tooltip is a simple, drop-in addition, with no structural or styling changes necessary.